uhop/stream-chain/README.md

     * [Transform](https://nodejs.org/api/stream.html#stream_class_stream_transform) or [Duplex](https://nodejs.org/api/stream.html#stream_class_stream_duplex) can go anywhere.
       * Both `Transform` and `Duplex` are always `Readable` and `Writable`.
 * `skipEvents` is an optional flag.
 If it is falsy (the default), `'error'` events from all streams are forwarded to the created instance, `'data'` and `'end'` events are forwarded from the last stream of a pipeline.
 If it is truthy, no event forwarding is made.
   * It is useful for handling non-standard events.
-In this case the forwarding of events can be done either manually or in constructor of a derived class.
+In this case the forwarding of events can be done either externally or in constructor of a derived class.

 ```js
 const chain = new Chain([x => x * x, x => [x - 1, x, x + 1]]);